hannobraun/embedded-test-stand/README.md

 **Test assistant**: Additional hardware (likely a microcontroller development board) that assists the test suite in orchestrating the tests, and gathering information about the test target's behavior.

+**Test node**: The umbrella term that can refer to either the test target or the test assistant.

 ## Structure